What is an LPC Associate?

 How does it work?
 What do I have to do in sessions?

 Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
-We tailor our therapeutic approaches to meet your specific needs
+We tailor our therapeutic approaches to meet your specific needs.

 How long will it take?

-Unfortunately, this is not really possible to say in a general FAQs page.
+Unfortunately, this is not really possible to say on a general FAQs page.
 Everyone’s circumstances are unique to them and the length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy in the first place.

 I want to get the most out of therapy.
 What can I do to help?

 We are so glad you are dedicated to getting the most out of your sessions.
-Your active participation and dedication is crucial to your success.
+Your active participation and dedication are crucial to your success.
 After all, we only see each other for a session a week.
 It’s the work you do outside of our sessions that will really help you see your personal growth and development.

 My partner and I are having problems.
 Should we be in individual counseling or come together?

 If you are concerned about your relationship, and you would both like to work with us, we would initially work with both of you together.
 After this work, if one of you would like to continue in individual sessions, we could work with only one of you.
-It is not helpful to move from individual into couple’s work with the same therapist because of potential trust issues.
+It is not helpful to move from individual to couple’s work with the same therapist because of potential trust issues.